top of page

 5. High Employee Turnover or Low Morale

-If one client accounts for over 30-40% of your revenue, your business is vulnerable.
-The same goes for critical vendors.
+If one client generates more than 30-40% of your revenue, your business is at risk.

 7. No Clear Budget or Financial Plan